 - It is not intended for being controversial.
 Most of the marketing efforts these days are only to create a hype about the brand and make its name appear on every screen.
 The storyline marketing works on a strategy that is only meant to get leads.
-There are no viral videos, no annoying ads that pop out for no good and no need to close those unnecessary check boxes.
+There are no viral videos, no annoying ads that pop out for no good and no need to close those unnecessary checkboxes.
 The objective is to get the attention of only those for whom your product or service is useful.

 - There is no false impression of being so successful that your customers don’t even dare to call you.
-This means that those superficially crisp ads that keep popping on every page make an impression that the company is so big, or maybe so successful that customers don’t even care to see the link or add a feedback.
+This means that those superficially crisp ads that keep popping on every page make an impression that the company is so big, or maybe so successful that customers don’t even care to see the link or add feedback.
 A true picture of your business that is shown with good planning connects better with audiences.

 - “We are the best.
 Click here.”
 This is probably the most hated line.
 Nobody is interested in who is the best, or who earns how much, potential customers want good results.
 Rather than bragging about the monetary gains, showing the actual results and customer reviews is better.
-In the in-your-face-marketing organisations often talk too much about themselves and show a rosy picture which is not trustworthy.
+In the in-your-face-marketing organizations often talk too much about themselves and show a rosy picture that is not trustworthy.

 - Marketing should not be forced into people’s opinions.
 It should come naturally and tell your story as you are.
 There is nothing wrong in showing who you are.
 Taking the responsibility of who you are not is like being a part of the clutter.